 Health screening is not just for seniors – it is for dogs and cats of all life stages.
 Many animals do not display signs of diseases that may have developed.
 Early detection, pain control and treatment can prolong the quality of our pets’ life.
-Contact any of our 9 clinics about our Annual Health Screen Programme in November and December 2017.
+Contact any of our Mount Pleasant clinics about our Annual Health Screen Programme.

 some signs that your dog or cat may be ill: